 Brett’s past experience as a practicing occupational therapist includes 2 years at Memorial University Hospital in Savannah, Georgia and 1 year at Children’s Healthcare of Atlanta in Alpharetta, Georgia.
-In 2001, Brett started TOTS, Inc., a traveling occupational therapy service, where he has provided care for over 30 kiddos a week in their homes.
+In 2001, Brett started TOTS, Inc., a traveling occupational therapy service, where he was providing care for over 30 kiddos a week in their homes.

 Frustrated by his physical limitations for additional case load and in recognition of families in need of quality care, Brett decided to bring a number of experienced therapists together to extend his services, building on the success of TOTS, Inc. Brett opened Kiddos’ Clubhouse in June 2005 to extend his bandwidth and provide exceptional care to more children and families.

 Brett earned a Bachelor’s degree in Psychology from the University of Pittsburgh in 1995 and his Masters of Science in Occupational Therapy from Shenandoah University in Winchester, Virginia in 1998.
 He is a Registered Occupational Therapist with National Board Certification.
 He received his license to practice occupational therapy in Georgia in 1998 and is certified to administer and interpret the Sensory Integration and Praxis Test (SIPT).
 Brett is also trained in Advanced Therapeutic Listening.
 He has presented his research work on movement differences in persons with autism on the state and national level.
 His areas of focus in treatment continue to be children with sensory integrative difficulties and children who utilize augmentative/alternative communication.

 Brett has been married to his wife Nell, a fellow occupational therapist, since 2002.
-They have a 16-year old son, Hayden and another son, Parker, who is 14.
-Brett is involved in Boy Scouting as an adult leader in Troop 1857 in Alpharetta, he is the past Northern Ridge District Chairman and also helps with the Atlanta Area Council Vice President of District Operations.
+They have a 18-year old son, Hayden and another son, Parker, who is 16.
+Brett is involved in Boy Scouting as an adult leader in Troop 1857 in Alpharetta, he is the past Northern Ridge District Chairman and is currently the Atlanta Area Council Vice President of District Operations.
 He enjoys spending time with his family, playing soccer, photography, Star Wars, watching the Steelers, Penguins and the Red Sox, Arsenal FC and FC Bayern Munich!